Boussau/boussau.github.io/tutorials/COME_tutorials/9_RevBayesModelSelection/index.md

 {% subsection Putting the models together %}

 We've set these models up in such a way that the likelihood function doesn't need to know the exact identity of the model!
 That is, in all cases we have _some_ value of `pi`, `er`, `site_rates`, and `p_inv`, regardless of the identify of the current model (i.e., whether or not a particular model component is "included" in the model).
-Therefore, we can simply pass these variables to the CTMC model as we did in the previous tutorials:
+Therefore, we can simply pass these variables to the CTMC model as we did in the previous tutorial:
 ```
 seq ~ dnPhyloCTMC( tree=psi, Q=Q, siteRates=sr, pInv=p_inv, type="DNA")
 ```